jeongukjae/flb-plugin-sample/README.md

 ## How to make the plugin loadable

 Specific criteria need to be met to make the plugin loadable in Fluent Bit, [as the fluent bit's documentation says](https://docs.fluentbit.io/manual/development/developer-guide#plugin-api).
-Firstly, the plugin must be a shared object file with a name in the format of `flb-{PLUGIN_NAME}.so`, and contain the `{PLUGIN_NAME}_plugin` symbol.
+The plugin must be a shared object file with a name in the format of `flb-{PLUGIN_NAME}.so`, and contain the `{PLUGIN_NAME}_plugin` symbol.
 This symbol should adhere to the interface of the respective plugin type.

 In this repository, a filter plugin has been implemented, meaning that the plugin follows the filter plugin interface.
 After building the plugin in the Docker container, it is passed as a parameter to the Fluent Bit container, allowing Fluent Bit to load the plugin.